-For more information, please visit the West Virginia Secretary of State website.
+For more information, please visit the West Virginia Secretary of State's "GoVoteWV" website.

 To use the online voter registration system you must have a current and valid driver’s license, learner’s permit or non-driver photo identification card issued by the West Virginia Department of Motor Vehicles (DMV).